istio/istio.io/content/docs/tasks/traffic-management/ingress.md

 In this subsection we add to our gateway the port 443 to handle the HTTPS traffic.
 We create a secret with a certificate and a private key.
 Then we replace the previous `Gateway` definition with a definition that contains a server on the port 443, in addition to the previously defined server on the port 80.

-1. Create a Kubernetes `Secret` to hold the key/certificate pair.
+1. Create a Kubernetes `Secret` to hold the key/cert

    Create the secret `istio-ingressgateway-certs` in namespace `istio-system` using `kubectl`.
 The Istio gateway will automatically load the secret.